-Xiaomi Mi 8 with a notch goes official: Everything you need to know
+Xiaomi Mi 8 sports a notch, Snapdragon 845: Here are all your questions answered

-Mi 8 is Xiaomi’s latest flagship phone with a notch-style display, Infrared Face Unlock feature, a dual-rear camera that relies more on Artificial intelligence, and the latest Qualcomm Snapdragon processor.
-Xiaomi has also launched a budget Mi 8 SE as well with the Qualcomm Snapdragon 710 processor, and there’s a Mi 8 Explorer Edition version.
-This variant of the Mi 8 comes with a completely transparent back, 3D Face Unlock and an in-display fingerprint scanner.
+Xiaomi Mi 8 is the latest flagship smartphone from the company, and this sports a with a notch-style display, Infrared Face Unlock feature, a dual-rear camera that relies more on Artificial intelligence, along with the latest Qualcomm Snapdragon 845 processor.
+The Mi 8 SE has also been launched, which is a budget variant of the phone and powered by a Qualcomm Snapdragon 710 processor.

+Finally, there’s a Mi 8 Explorer Edition version, which has ‘transparent’ back, 3D Face Unlock feature along with the new an in-display fingerprint scanner.
 So what exactly does Mi 8 offer and when it will launch in India?
 We answer all your questions around the Mi 8 smartphone.

 Xiaomi Mi 8: When will it launch in India?

-For now, Xiaomi has not given an official confirmation about the launch of the Mi 8 in the Indian market.
+Xiaomi has not given any official confirmation about the launch of Mi 8, Mi 8 SE or Mi 8 Explore Edition in the Indian market.
 However, Xiaomi had shared a teaser ahead of the Mi 8 launch indicating that the phone could launch in other markets.
-India’s Taj Mahal was shown as a part of the teaser with the number 8 surrounding it.
+India’s Taj Mahal was shown as a part of the teaser with the number 8 surrounding it, which was seen as proof that Mi 8 series will come to the market.

 Xiaomi is yet to launch a flagship in the Indian market for 2018, and there’s a good chance that the Mi 8 will the smartphone.
+Now whether the Mi range Mi 8 SE will also be introduced remains to be seen.
 So far, we have seen the brand sticking with one flagship for the Indian market.
+In China, Xiaomi Mi 8 is going on sale on June 5.
+The Mi 6 was not launched in India, but Mi Mix 2 was introduced in the market.
+The Mi Mix 2S has also not made it to India, which is another Xiaomi flagship with the latest Qualcomm Snapdragon 845 processor like the Mi 8.

+Xiaomi will likely have a phone in India with the Qualcomm Snapdragon 845 processor, and this will most likely be the Mi 8 smartphone.

 Also Read: Xiaomi Mi 8 with notch display, dual-rear cameras launched: Price, specifications